TerriaJS/terriajs/CONTRIBUTING.md

 - pass all tests
 - pass lint
-- follow code style (4-space indents, maximum semicolons, single-quoted strings etc)
 - update CHANGES.md (add a new version at the top if needed)
 - be submitted by someone who has signed the [Contributor Licence Agreement](https://cla-assistant.io/TerriaJS/terriajs).
-- be a named branch (not master) which merges cleanly with master
+- be a named branch (not main) which merges cleanly with main

 It SHOULD: